-RiskIQ’s software as a service (SaaS) product offers businesses protection against online security threats such as phishing, and malware.
+RiskIQ’s software as a service (SaaS (opens in new tab)) product offers businesses protection against online security threats such as phishing (opens in new tab), and malware (opens in new tab).
 The company counts the likes of Facebook, BMW, American Express, the US Postal Service, and more among its clients.

 Bloomberg says it learned about the acquisition, reportedly worth over $500m, from anonymous sources.